-Quitting aids can help you stop smoking and manage nicotine withdrawal cravings.
+Quitting aids can help you stop smoking and ease nicotine withdrawal cravings.

 Quitting aids and treatments are easy to buy from shops, pharmacies and on prescription to help you quit smoking.
 These reduce withdrawal symptoms and keep your mind off smoking.